Article One (political party): Government participation

-In August 2019 tensions grew within the coalition supporting the Giuseppe Conte's first government, leading to the issuing of a motion of no-confidence by the League.
-During the following government crisis, the national board of the PD officially opened to the possibility of forming a new cabinet in a coalition with the M5S, based on pro-Europeanism, green economy, sustainable development, fight against economic inequality and a new immigration policy.
-The party also accepted that Conte might continue at the head of a new government, and on 29 August President Mattarella formally invested Conte to do so.
-The LeU groups had previously already announced their possible support to Conte's second government, which was finally unveiled in September with the appointment of Speranza as Minister of Health.

-Following the collapse of Conte's second government on 18 January 2021, and the resulting 2021 Italian government crisis, LeU joined the national unity government of Mario Draghi, with Speranza continuing in his post as Minister of Health.
+In August 2019, tensions grew within the coalition supporting the Giuseppe Conte's first government, leading to the issuing of a motion of no-confidence by the League.
+During the 2019 Italian government crisis, the national board of the PD officially opened to the possibility of forming a new cabinet in a coalition with the M5S, based on pro-Europeanism, green economy, sustainable development, fight against economic inequality and a new immigration policy.
+The party also accepted that Conte might continue at the head of a new government.
+On 29 August, President Mattarella formally invested Conte to do so.
+The LeU groups had previously already announced their possible support to the second Conte government, which was finally unveiled in September with the appointment of Speranza as Minister of Health.
+Following the collapse of Conte's second government on 18 January 2021, and the resulting 2021 Italian government crisis, LeU joined the national unity government of Mario Draghi.
+In the Draghi government from 2021 to 2022, Speranza continued to serve in his post as Minister of Health.

 Return to the Democratic Party

 On 31 December 2021, during an online event reserved to Art.1 party executives, Massimo D'Alema explained that the party would start discussions aimed to the dissolution of Art.1 back into the Democratic Party.

-In the 2022 Italian general election the party ran within the PD-led joint list, Democratic Party – Democratic and Progressive Italy, and had five deputies elected.
+In the 2022 Italian general election, the party ran within the PD-led joint list, Democratic Party – Democratic and Progressive Italy, and had five deputies elected.
 In October 2022, the party became an observer member of the Party of European Socialists.
 In June 2023, the party merged into the PD.